 Taking a positive interest in your child's education will encourage and promote regular school attendance.
-Keep in touch with your child's school via planners/homework diaries or by speaking directly with their teachers and attend parent's evenings and other school events.
+Keep in touch with your child's school via planners, homework diaries or by speaking directly with their teachers attending parent's evenings and other school events.

 Can I get help if my child is not attending school regularly?

 You should always contact the school first to discuss your concerns.
 They should be able to offer support and advice.
-If school staff are unable to resolve the issues they may suggest you contact the Attendance and Pupil Welfare Service for advice and guidance.
+If your school is unable to resolve the issues it may suggest you contact the Attendance and Pupil Welfare Service for further advice and guidance.